How To Get Rid Of Alcohol Breath Instantly

 A general rule is that it's unwise to drink alcohol on an empty stomach, especially when it comes to hangovers.
 Just make sure to have some food while you're drinking - it will reduce your hangover symptoms and minimise alcohol breath.

 Want to learn more about hangovers?
 Make sure to check out: How to get rid of hangovers

-Other option to hide alcohol breath is to eat something that's strong smelling.
+Other option to hide booze breath is to eat something that's strong smelling.
 Meals with garlic or onion can help cut the smell of alcohol - it just depends which one is the lesser of two evils for you.

 Generally speaking, each type of alcohol has its own particular smell.
-To minimise your alcohol breath, it's helpful to stick to one type of alcoholic drink during a drinking session.
+To minimise your booze breath, it's helpful to stick to one type of alcoholic drink during a drinking session.
 That way you're only dealing with one smell rather than the aftereffects of numerous different types of alcohol.

-Drinking water doesn't do a lot against alcohol breath once it's present, but it does help minimise its development while also keeping you hydrated.
+Drinking water doesn't do a lot against booze breath once it's present, but it does help minimise its development while also keeping you hydrated.
 A good rule of thumb is to drink one alcoholic drink per one glass of water.
 Staying hydrated while drinking alcohol also helps reduce the severity of your hangover the next day, too.